 Green technology, electric motors, save-the-earth initiatives… It seems the world has tilted towards the abolition of fuel-driven mobility.
-As for the mercurial-minded Generation Y, ride-able mobility is on the upswing.
-Speaking of which, according to a 2017 CNN report, the first skateboarding crew in Nigeria emerged just last year.
+As for the mercurial-minded Generations Y and Z, ride-able mobility is on the upswing.
+And they are winging in the direction of electric skateboards.

-The point is, with the increasing popularity of the sport among Nigerian youths and their hunger for new technology, electric skateboards might become a popular sight on the streets.
+The point is, with the increasing popularity of the sport among youths and their hunger for new technology, electric skateboards are becoming popular sights on the streets of North America, Europe, the UK, Asia, and elsewhere.
 Actually, some local e-commerce sites are already advertising these boards for sale.